js-d-coder/todo.sh/README.md

 You need BASH shell installed.
 That's it!
 BASH comes pre-installed on all Linux distributions.
 This programs works well any platform (\*BSD, for example) with BASH shell installed

+## Troubleshooting:

+To prevent users from running multiple instance of todo.sh, it creates `.lock` file in `~/.todo.sh` directory.
+If you are unable to start the application and see this error `Another instance of todo is running` make sure you are not already running it.
+If that is not the case you should delete `.lock` file and start the application again.

 © 2018, Jibran Shaikh (https://github.com/js-d-coder/todo.sh) under MIT License